seatgeek/hashi-helper/README.md

 ...
 encrypted-file-config:
   keybase-team-name: < your keybase team name >
-  editor: < your favorite editor > # defaults to $EDITOR, then pico ...
+  editor: < your favorite editor > # defaults to $EDITOR, this, then pico ...
 ```
-Note that when used with the `--use-keybase-team` global flag below, `keybase-team-name` will be used to create a Keybase PGP identity member list, and each members' PGP identity will be used when re-encrypting and re-signing files.
+Note that if `--no-keybase-team` global flag is set, `keybase-team-name` will be ignored and only the local Keybase PGP profile will be used.

 ## Usage